ni/measurement-plugin-labview/Source/Generator/README.md

 #### How to add new UI elements

-The User Interface for a measurement service is defined by the front panel of `Measurement UI.vi` under the `<LibraryName>.lvlib\`.
-The control and indicator names on the front panel should match the `Measurement Configuration` and `Measurement Results`.
+The User Interface for a measurement service is defined by the front panel of `Measurement UI.vi` under the `<MeasurementName>.lvlib`.
+The control and indicator labels on the front panel should match the `Measurement Configuration` and `Measurement Results`.
 If the datatype and name matches, data from the front panel controls will be sent to the logic before execution and the results will be published to the front panel indicators after the measurement is run.